SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## Done
+* P Auto font size for spectator datagrid to max possible while still fitting all information
 * E liftingOrder class where the liftingorder is handled & also updates visual lifting orders for control & spectator windows
 * E JudgeControl Good or bad lifts (other buttons not done)
 * E Simple RemoveLifter funtion in LiftingOrder class that will also handle animation of liftingorder